The Ledge (song): Recording

 On 24 June 1978, the band minus Nicks ran through several passes of "The Ledge".
 (Note: The liner notes for the 2015 deluxe edition of Tusk listed "I Know I'm Not Wrong" as the first song recorded for the album, which took place on 26 June 1978.
 Caillat provided a different account, stating that the sessions for "The Ledge" occurred two days earlier on Mick Fleetwood's birthday.)
 For these series of run-throughs, Buckingham used a Fender Statocaster as opposed to the Gibson Les Paul he used the previous day.
 Engineer Hernán Rojas plugged the Stratocaster into a Fender Twin amplifier, which was set up in an isolation room and picked up by two microphones.
 John McVie was stationed next to Mick Fleetwood's drum kit, which included a 26-inch kick drum muted with a pillow and a snare drum that was "tuned so high it sounded as though he was hitting a trash can lid."
 The drums were tuned by Richard Dashut, who made it a practice to adjust the tension of the drumheads before every recording session.
 Christine McVie initially played a bluesy part on a Yamaha keyboard, but Buckingham asked her to switch to a Hammond B3 organ after the first take.
 The band spent the next two hours completing seven takes of the song before Buckingham called the session off.

 The final version that appeared on the album was primarily recorded at Buckingham's home studio with a bass guitar and an electric guitar tuned down an octave.
 He recorded a series of vocal tracks into a microphone on the floor while kneeling in his bathroom and called his "four or five vocal" tracks "not particularly tight".
 Buckingham wanted the guitar to resemble the higher notes of a bass guitar, "not like a baritone guitar, where it's correct, but where it's actually a little incorrect".
 His original intention was to include the other members of Fleetwood Mac on the recording, but he instead removed their parts and recorded all of the instruments himself, reckoning that "there was nothing for John or Christine to do."

-Buckingham recalled that "The Ledge" provoked a strong reaction from some people he encountered; he believed that nothing he on the song was "that radical".
+Buckingham recalled that "The Ledge" provoked a strong reaction from some people he encountered; he believed that nothing on the song was "that radical".
 He labelled "The Ledge" one of his favorite songs on Tusk "because it goes by so quickly that it almost sounds rushed."
 In his book Get Tusked, Caillat described the song as "lyrically edgy yet so musically pleasing that [the song] didn't come off as spiteful."
 Buckingham said that his intention was to make the lyrics sound musical and believed that there could have been "something subconscious about the lyrics."